Loop3D/map2loop-2-legacy/README.rst

 ================

 map2loop is a map deconstruction library to provide inputs to Loop ([Loop3d.org](https://loop3d.org/)).
 The development of map2loop is lead by **Mark Jessell** at The University of Western Australia. **Yohan de Rose** at Monash University is now making it better.
+Standalone map2model cpp code from Vitaliy provides fault/fault and fault/strat relationships.

 1. What it does:
 ################